< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [5.1] DEFENSIVE COUNTERMEASURES SYSTEMS

-* In the modern period, the development of sophisticated air defense systems with radar-guided anti-aircraft artillery (AAA) and in particular surface-to-air missiles (SAMs), led to major improvements in ECM systems.
+* In the modern period, the development of sophisticated air defense systems with radar-guided anti-aircraft artillery (AAA) and in particular surface-to-air missiles (SAM), led to major improvements in ECM systems.
 In World War II, everything was done more or less manually, for example with aircrew dumping chaff packets overboard.
 Countermeasures receivers and active jammer systems also remained under crew control.
 Modern ECM systems are much more sophisticated.

 There are two broad categories of ECM systems: "defensive countermeasures" systems, which are carried by an attack aircraft or other platform to prevent enemy defenses from drawing a bead on it; and "offensive countermeasures" systems, in which a dedicated ECM aircraft or other platform attempts to disrupt enemy defenses and protect air strike packages.